 - Right of first refusal

-If you are renovicted, your landlord has the Obligation to give you first “dibs” on your unit after renovations are complete.
+If you are reno/demovicted, your landlord has the obligation to give you first “dibs” on your unit after renovations are complete.
+Only applies to buildings with 5+ units

 - Compensation for bad faith

-If you can prove you were renovicted in “bad faith” (your landlord lied about why they evicted you) – you could be awarded an amount equal to one year’s worth of rent as compensation.
+If you were evicted in “bad faith” (your landlord lied about why they evicted you) – you could be awarded an amount equal to one year’s worth of rent as compensation.

 - Move back in, pay more